 What’s In Baby Formula?

-Until your baby starts solid foods your baby will rely solely on formula milk for their nutrition.
-A starter stage “1” baby formula provides your baby with all the necessary nutrients needed to grow and develop.
-These nutrient levels are set by our government and for those of you who love a bit of jargon – specifically it’s the Australia New Zealand Food Standards Code that mandate the levels of nutrients present in baby formula.
+For formula-fed babies, until they start solid foods they will rely solely on baby formula for their nutrition.
+A starter stage “1” baby formula provides your baby with necessary nutrients needed to grow and develop.
+These nutrient levels are set by our government and for those of you who love a bit of jargon – specifically it’s the Australia New Zealand Food Standards Code (FSC), set out by Food Standards Australia New Zealand (FSANZ), that mandates the levels of nutrients present in baby formula.

-Below, is a list of the MACRONUTRIENTS, VITAMINS and MINERALS that are required by law in baby formula, as set out by standard 2.9.1, as well as the OPTIONAL INGREDIENTS that may be added, and that you may see in some baby formulas on the market in Australia.
+Below, is a list of the macronutrients, vitamins and minerals that are required by law as baby formula ingredients, as well as the ‘optional ingredients’ that may be added, and that you may see in some baby formulas on the market in Australia.

 - Carbohydrate – Lactose is the natural carbohydrate in breast milk and most baby formulas.
-For a baby with diagnosed lactose intolerance, a baby formula for lactose intolerant babies can be used.
+For a baby with diagnosed lactose intolerance, a baby formula for lactose intolerance can be used.
 Consult your health care professional before changing from your current formula.

-- Fat – An excellent source of energy for growing babies and children.
+- Fat – An excellent source of energy for growing babies.
 Low-fat foods should not be used for children under the age of 2 years.